Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 Brigitte adds, “Asking yourself questions like, where is the best place to reach them, where do they already shop, and where is the market already saturated/where is there a gap will ensure that you are positioned in a spot where your business will flourish.”

-Thalia Thoa suggests looking for six markers: Visibility, Parking, Accessibility, Signage, Traffic, and Activity (VPASTA) when looking for a good retail store location.
+Thalia Toha suggests looking for six markers: Visibility, Parking, Accessibility, Signage, Traffic, and Activity (VPASTA) when looking for a good retail store location.

 She breaks down VPASTA like this:

-Look for parking spaces that accommodate at least a parking ratio of 5:1.
-For example, five square feet of parking area for every one square foot of retail sales area.
+Look for parking spaces that accommodate at least a parking ratio of 5:1 (i.e., five square feet of parking area for every one square foot of retail sales area).
+If you’re based inside a shopping center, try to position yourself close to entrances and exits.
+The closer to the main car park, the better.

 Consider ways for cars to enter the parking area via the maximum amounts of Right-Ins/Right-Outs and Left-Ins/Left Outs.
 If a car has to make multiple U-turns and jug-handle turns to get into the parking lot, that's not a good sign.